 We’ve spent the past four years seeking to understand how people learn effectively, and why we were successful in delivering outcomes while most of online education has failed.
 Today, we’re excited to give you a closer look at Learn.co, the platform that powers Flatiron School’s online campus and empowers our students to learn together and expect meaningful outcomes.

 Prior to launching Learn.co publicly, we used it internally at Flatiron School, iterating on the platform over a year, and have lent the technology to partners ranging from Google to New York City to power engineering training.
-Our Online Campus is now open to the world through our flagship Online Web Developer Program, the first online education program to guarantee students a job upon completion, as well as our ever-growing list of certificate courses and free courses.
+Our Online Campus is now open to the world through our flagship Online Software Engineering Immersive, the first online education program to guarantee students a job upon completion, as well as our ever-growing list of free and paid courses.

 The web is our newest medium for communication, like film before it, and phones before that.
 When video cameras were first invented, our best idea for how to use them was to stick a camera in a theater and record a play.
 While it’s obvious now that there are tremendously better ways to leverage that medium, it wasn’t then.
 The internet has promised to usher in a revolution for education—to reduce costs and increase access.
 But that potential has not yet been met.
 We’re still doing what’s obvious.
 We’re putting cameras in classrooms and expecting magic.
 We’ve barely scratched the surface of how technology can transform education.